Potassium hexafluorophosphate

 This exothermic reaction is conducted in liquid hydrogen fluoride.
 The salt is stable in a hot alkaline aqueous solution, from which it can be recrystallized.
 The sodium and ammonium salts are more soluble in water whereas the rubidium and caesium salts are less so.

 KPF_{6} is a common laboratory source of the hexafluorophosphate anion, a non-coordinating anion that confers lipophilicity to its salts.
-These salts are often less soluble than the closely related tetrafluoroborates.